-Thus, on one level the Compliance Model appealed, as it brought together the ideas and ideals that seem to have been part of these champions' practical consciousness for a long time.
+Thus, on one level the Compliance Model appealed, as it brought together the ideas and ideals that seem to have been part of these champions practical consciousness for a long time.
 It not only brought them to the awareness of individuals, but also enabled connections to be made between often-scattered ideas and bits of knowledge.
 This is an important process as:

-Pointing out connections between previously isolated bits of people's assumptions can create both greater awareness of those bits and new cognitive links among them (Strauss and Quinn, 1997, p.
-40).
+Pointing out connections between previously isolated bits of people's assumptions can create both greater awareness of those bits and new cognitive links among them (Strauss & Quinn 1997: 40).

 For some, there was almost a 'Eureka!' moment, where a sense of clarity was gained about their own knowledge.
-However, the ATO Compliance Model is more than just an idea that appealed to champions because it legitimised their worldview.

-It also provided them with a new discursive tool that they hoped would help bring about changes in the ATO.
+However, the Compliance Model is more than just an idea that appealed to champions because it legitimised their worldview.
+It also provided them with a new discursive tool they used to talk about and, thereby hoped would help bring about changes in the Tax Office.

-The Discourse of the ATO Compliance Model
+The discourse of the Compliance Model

-Over a quarter of interviewees directly stated they saw the ATO Compliance Model as a form of philosophy, a framework or a touchstone, which they could use to inform their outlook and guide their practices:
+Over a quarter of interviewees directly stated they saw the Compliance Model as a form of philosophy, a framework or a touchstone, which they could use to inform their outlook and guide their practices: